User Experience Design Process

 - Interaction Design : A UX designer must understand the way users interact with the product by gaining vision into their mental models.
 And as per that have interaction designs by using fancy animations.

-- Technical : Given, the design goes to development there are certain technical limitations, app responsive subjects and other practical issues that doesn’t go well with design while in development stage.
-Considering it, a designer has to closely collaborate with developers and discuss about languages, frameworks and tools superficially.
+- Technical : Given, the design goes to development there are certain technical limitations, apbut p responsive subjects, and other practical issues that doesn’t go well with design while in development stage.
+Considering it, a designer has to closely collaborate with developers and discuss languages, frameworks, and the Best AI tools for design superficially.

 For that, a UX designer must have a clarity with basic technical concepts and their execution.